-- Climate legislation – between the national and international levels
+- Climate legislation and governance

-- Dynamics of international policy diffusion
+- Dynamics of policy diffusion

 - The GLOBE climate legislation study